Bike Orlando

 Location: Orange County (Orlando)

-End Points: Downtown: Church Street to Magnolia Ave. at Weber St.; South: Division St. from Gore St. to Michigan St.; North: Loch Haven Park to Mead Garden, Winter Park
+End Points: Downtown: Magnolia Ave. at Weber St. to Church Street; South: Division St. from Gore St. to Michigan St.; North: Magnolia Ave. to Loch Haven Park to Mead Garden, Winter Park

 Mileage: 5.5 miles to date

-Surface: 12 ', asphalt, concrete, short portion on-road
+Surface: 12 feet, asphalt, concrete, short portion on-road

-Trailheads/Parking: Loch Haven Park, Gaston Edwards Park, Mead Garden (see map)
+Trailheads/Parking: Loch Haven Park, Gaston Edwards Park, Mead Garden; Downtown street parking and parking lots (see map)

 Nearby Points of Interest: Orlando Museum of Art, Orlando Science Center, Orlando Repertory Theater, Orlando Shakespeare Theater, City of Winter Park, City of Orlando